This post is sponsored by Left Field Farms but the content and opinions expressed here are my own. #LeftFieldFarms

 You might think it’s weird to use coffee creamer for ice cream, but y’all.
 This stuff tastes like melted ice cream, it’s perfect for this recipe.

 How to Make Homemade Ice Cream in a Bag

 To get started you’ll take a gallon size Ziploc bag and fill halfway with ice.
-Add 1/2 cup of rock salt to ice.
+Add 1/2 cup of rock salt to the ice.
 Mix it together well and set aside.

-Next you’ll take 1 cup of Left Field Farms Coffee Creamer and place it into a quart size Ziploc bag.
+Next, you’ll take 1 cup of Left Field Farms Coffee Creamer and place it into a quart-size Ziploc bag.
 Squeeze out the air and seal tightly.
 You can use either Sweet & Creamy or Vanilla.
 We used Sweet and Creamy, which turned out really delicious.